Best Heart Rate Monitors for Running of 2024

 Coros Heart Rate Monitor $79 Optical, green light 38 hours

-Glossary of Terms about Heart Rate Monitors for Running
+Glossary of Terms About Heart Rate Monitors for Running

 • Heart Rate – Heart rate, also frequently called pulse, is the speed at which your heart beats and is generally measured in beats per minute.
 Each heartbeat is a series of heart muscle contractions triggered by a built-in electrical impulse in your heart.
 An ECG heart rate chest strap like the Polar H10 measures these electrical impulses.
 Blood travels through vessels in your body into your heart and is then squeezed with a heart muscle contraction into the lungs to get oxygen.
 The blood then flows back into the heart, and another heart muscle contraction squeezes the oxygenated blood out into your body to fuel your muscles and other organs.
-When you are active and your tissues need more oxygen and fuel, your heart rate speeds up.
+When you are active, and your tissues need more oxygen and fuel, your heart rate speeds up.
 When you are at rest, it is lower.

 • Optical Heart Rate Measurement – Optical heart rate measurement, also known by the technical term photoplethysmography or PPG, uses light transmitted through the skin to the blood vessels in your arm to detect your heartbeat.
-Your blood absorbs some of the light, and the rest is reflected to a sensor on the heart rate monitor.
+Your blood absorbs some of the light, and the rest reflects to a sensor on the heart rate monitor.
 As your blood pumps through these vessels with each heartbeat, the volume of blood in them increases and decreases, and the amount of light absorbed and reflected from the optical heart rate monitor also changes.
 The optical sensors on a heart rate monitor like the Polar Verity Sense detect the time between these pulses in order to calculate your heart rate.
 This is the same technology used in the finger clips you have likely worn in a doctor’s office or hospital when checking your pulse and oxygen levels.

 Best Heart Rate Monitors for Running - testing heart rate monitors